How to avoid care home fees

 Protecting our clients’ assets from the threat of residential care fees is central to our business.
 This is one of the single biggest reasons why people initially come to us.
 To obtain specific advice on how to protect assets and avoid paying for care homes.
-For example; the individual’s home, so it can be passed to next-generation family members.
+For example; the individual’s family home, so it can be passed to next-generation family members.

-We can advise on the options available to our clients to help to protect their assets from the impact of residential care fees.
-Simple and inexpensive measures such as creating will trusts can potentially save tens of thousands of pounds.
+We can advise upon a financial assessment of the options available to our clients to help to protect their assets from the impact of residential care fees.
+Simple and inexpensive measures such as creating will trusts can potentially save tens of thousands of pounds and avoid care costs.

 The best time to prepare for how to avoid care home fees is mitigation is whilst man and wife are both still fit and healthy.
 So, any married couple can use a straightforward mirrored Will.
 This will dramatically reduce the financial impact of the cost of care upon their estate.

 However, a simple trust in a married couple Will can go a long way to resolving the issue of how to avoid care home fees.
 This is because each spouse can leave their half of a property not to each other but directly to their children (or other beneficiaries).

 All they need to create in the Will trust is a straightforward arrangement.
 Stating, that their spouse can live in the property for the remainder of their lifetime.
 So, that the children (or other beneficiaries) do not take actual possession of the property until the couple is both deceased.
 This means that on first death the survivor will be able to remain in the property unaffected as though it was their own, but would only actually own half of it.
 If the survivor goes into care it will only be their half of the property.
 Which would be deemed to belong to them when being assessed for payment of fees!